zhiweigu2000/Job-finding/Notes.md

-# SQL for Data Science
+# SQL Notes

-From Coursera by UC Davis
+From SQL for Data Science on Coursera by UC Davis and other online sources

 SQL: read, write, update data